GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-ux-considerations/index.md

 so that the experience is transferable.
 For example, imagine a travel app losing a network connection mid-way through a booking.
 When the connection is reestablished, the app syncs with the user's account allowing them to continue their booking on their desktop device.
-Not being able to transfer experiences is incredibly jarring to users.
+Not being able to transfer experiences can be incredibly jarring to users.

 Inform the user of the current state of their data.
 For example, you could show whether the app has synced.
 Educate them where possible but try not to overburden them with messaging.